solidjs/solid-refresh/README.md

 * [`wmr`](https://wmr.dev/) - SolidJS is yet to be supported or isn't clear yet.
 It will use the same config as Snowpack.
 * [`rollup-plugin-hot`](https://github.com/rixo/rollup-plugin-hot) - The library uses almost an ESM HMR-like API however it behaves the same way as Parcel.
 Supporting this library is still unclear.

+### Development Environment

+In any case, your build system needs to support conditional exports and have the `development` condition set.

+**Note**: in some standard HMR implementations, this may cause your app to reload frequently if the development environment isn't properly set!

 ## How it works

 The babel plugin will transform components with matching Pascal-cased names (indicating that they are components).
 This detection is supported in variable declarations, function declarations and named exports: